Categories

 Trust us on this.
 Rub your hands together until they are warm and place them over your eyes, blocking out all light.
 Think about a relaxing place like an exotic beach or a stunning mountain until you see nothing but blackness.
 Doing this reduces the stimuli to your eyes and brain, giving them a chance to relax.

-2. Improve Your Focus, Near and Far
+2. Flex Your Focus, Near and Far

 Facing a blank wall, hold your thumb at arm's length and focus on it for 10-15 seconds.
 Then focus on an object 20 feet away for 10-15 seconds.
-This exercise will preserve your current vision level.

 3. Roll Your Eyes

-Slowly roll your eyes counter-clockwise and clockwise.
+Slowly roll your eyes counterclockwise and clockwise.
 It's best to do this exercise when you aren't looking at a person (wink).

 4. Make a Figure Eight